aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/cells-formatting/excel-themes-and-colors/major-minor-font/_index.md

 ---
 title: Headings And Body Theme Font
-description: Aspose.Cells is a .NET library for working with spreadsheet files.
+description: Aspose.Cells is a Python library for working with spreadsheet files.
 It supports setting heading and body theme fonts in Excel documents, enabling users to customize the appearance and style of the document.
-This article will introduce how to use the Aspose.Cells library to work with heading and body theme fonts in Excel documents.
+This article will introduce how to use the Aspose.Cells for Python via .NET library to work with heading and body theme fonts in Excel documents.
-keywords: Aspose.Cells, Excel Document, Heading, Body, Theme Font, Appearance, Style
+keywords: Aspose.Cells for Python via .NET, Excel Document, Heading, Body, Theme Font, Appearance, Style
 type: docs
 weight: 120
 url: /python-net/headings-and-body-theme-font/